oVirt/ovirt-site/source/feature/reportingvnicinformation.html.md

 ![](VmInterfaceSubTab.png "VmInterfaceSubTab.png")

-*   The Guest Agent reports devices that are up, therefore we are not able to report vNics that are down.
+*   The Guest Agent only reports devices that are up, therefore we are not able to report vNics that are down.
 *   The Guest Agent is not updated upon change, but rather periodically every 2 minutes, therefore user may experience a slight delay when updating/adding a vNic.

 ### Benefit to oVirt